 I found parking in Colmar rather cheap and easy.
 The first hour at Parking Saint-Josse is for free.
 After 1 hour (up to 1 hour and 15 min) the initial parking tariff is EUR 2.10 and EUR 0.20 for each following 15 min.
 The parking ticket payment machine inside accepts bank cards, coins and bank notes.
 If you would like to use your credit card (MasterCard, Visa, American Express) insert it upon entering the garage gate (instead of pushing the button for a paper ticket).

-You may notice Parking de la Montagne Verte (Green Mountain) on the map too; this used to be an outdoor parking nearby Little Venice.
-It re-opens as a new, modern garage with more than 700 parking spots in November 2019.
+You may notice Parking de la Montagne Verte (Green Mountain) on the map too.
+It was re-opened as a new, modern garage with more than 700 parking spots in November 2019.

-The most sustainable option of traveling to and around Colmar would be by public transport.
+The most sustainable option of traveling to and around Colmar would be on foot, by bicycle or by public transport.

 - Within Colmar, TRACE runs a bus network with frequent stops within town.